lf-data/dinner-booking/README.md

 Program to build a simplified and proof-of-concept software application  for managing an electronic table reservation book for a restaurant in the evening of a specific day.
 The software is composed  of a user interface and business logic part  written in Python and an SQL database management system (MySQL) to store the data.

-the following an abstraction of my function and database's table:
+The following an abstraction of my function and database's table:

 ![function abstraction](function_abstraction.png)

 The dining_table contains 12 tables: 3 tables with 2 seats, 2 tables with 3 seats, 3